systemb4/dsp/README.md

 Should this work with something like json, yaml, etc. or a custom format?\
 Should this also be able to just take long list of data in?

+## installation
+currently manual, you can build with make, but you have to copy the lib manually to /usr/include/

 ## todo
 * add tree structure that links linked lists
 * change to a lib and be able to make as many ll's as user wants with different